steer-xyz/agent-arena/README.md

 | Competitive Analysis | Market positioning and strategy | Business, Marketing |
 | Security Validation | Security measures and compliance | Engineering, Security |

-## 🤝 Contributing

-This project is designed to be built by a development team following the specifications provided.
-The documentation serves as the complete blueprint for:

-- Product managers defining requirements
-- Engineers implementing features
-- Designers creating user experiences
-- Researchers developing evaluation methods

 ## 📧 Contact

 For questions about this project specification or potential collaboration opportunities, please refer to the contact information in the individual documentation files.

-## 📄 License

-This project specification is provided for development and research purposes.
-Please review individual tool vendor terms of service when implementing integrations.

----

-**Note**: This repository contains the complete product specification and technical documentation.
-The actual platform implementation would follow these specifications using the recommended technology stack and architectural patterns.